docQodly/docs/docs/studio/pageLoaders/styling.md

 ```

 :::tip
-It's important to be mindful of CSS class naming, especially when the same class names are used across different levels in a webform.
+It's important to be mindful of CSS class naming, especially when the same class names are used across different levels in a Page.
 :::

-the same issue could happen in webforms with complex structures, including dialog elements loaded within webform loader within a parent webform, CSS cascading can lead to unexpected style mergers.
+the same issue could happen in Pages with complex structures, including dialog elements loaded within Page loader within a parent Page, CSS cascading can lead to unexpected style mergers.

 <!---
 ### Scoped CSS Classes in Deep Elements

-When a button is deeply nested within a webform, it have a unique, scoped class name, like `cayesbngcmkfgmndlxvaxoinvdmh`.
+When a button is deeply nested within a Page, it have a unique, scoped class name, like `cayesbngcmkfgmndlxvaxoinvdmh`.
 This scoping ensures that styles from parent local CSS classes that have the same name as the local css class of the button, do not unintentionally affect this button, even if they share the same class name.

 ```html
 <div class="fd-canvas fd-canvas--airy overflow-auto bg-white">